Gowtham-app-developer/Android-Interview-Questions/CORE_JAVA.md

 - As a programmer, you can write code to do something after these events.
 - This is why Java is referred to as being event-driven.
 - An application can listen for updates and changes via event listeners.

+## Stack Memory

+- The stack memory is a physical space (in RAM) allocated to each thread at run time.
+- It is created when a thread creates.
+- Memory management in the stack follows LIFO (Last-In-First-Out) order because it is accessible globally.
+- It stores the variables, references to objects, and partial results.
+- When Memory allocated to stack lives until the function returns.
+- If there is no space for creating the new objects, it throws the java.lang.StackOverFlowError.
+- The scope of the elements is limited to their threads.
+- The JVM creates a separate stack for each thread.

+## Heap Memory

+- It is created when the JVM starts up and used by the application as long as the application runs.
+- It stores objects and JRE classes.
+- Whenever we create objects it occupies space in the heap memory while the reference of that object creates in the stack.
+- It does not follow any order like the stack.
+It dynamically handles the memory blocks.
+- It means, we need not to handle the memory manually.
+- For managing the memory automatically, Java provides the garbage collector that deletes the objects which are no longer being used.
+- Memory allocated to heap lives until any one event, either program terminated or memory free does not occur.
+- The elements are globally accessible in the application.
+- It is a common memory space shared with all the threads.
+- If the heap space is full, it throws the java.lang.OutOfMemoryError.
+- The heap memory is further divided into the following memory areas:

  ## ArrayList vs HashMap in Java
  ## Annotation